smudge202/clean-living/README.md

 ## What to expect

-All collaborators on this project are strong advocates of [clean code] and [agile], and as such will be demonstrating best practices, talking about object-orientated-programming design patterns, SOLID principals, SCRUM methodology, and so forth.
+All collaborators on this project are strong advocates of [clean code] and [agile], and as such will be demonstrating best practices, talking about object-orientated-programming [design patterns], [SOLID principles], [SCRUM] methodology, and so forth.

 We'll be taking questions and feedback, where possible helping to put developers new to these concepts on the right track.